 One of the most frequent health problems we see in hedgehogs is obesity; many animals simply get too much food and too little exercise.
 Often, they are also fed an incorrect diet.
 Many commercial foods on the market have little to no science to substantiate them as a good food.
 Hedgehogs are insectivores, not carnivores, so feeding something like dog or cat food really is not appropriate as a sole diet.

 We would like them to have a diet that is high in protein and low in fat, and recommend offering the majority of the food in the evening only when the hedgehog is most active.
 Leaving food available all day encourages snacking and weight gain.
 An ideal diet mix for one day would include something along the lines of 2 heaping teaspoons of a bird of prey diet or a commercial insectivore diet, a teaspoon of low-fat high-quality cat food, a teaspoon of mixed vegetables, and 6-8 insects (include a variety of crickets, dubia roaches, phoenix worms, and mealworms).

 Avoid high sugar items such as carrots, apples, bananas, raisins, and so on, and concentrate on dark green nutritious vegetables.
+There is a possibility, although not proven, that raisins or grapes may contribute to kidney injury.
 Likewise, insects should be fed as a variety and not just limited to crickets and mealworms, or whatever the local pet store carries all the time.
 Much of hedgehog food may need to be special ordered, as it often is not readily available.